 Contact tracing identifies COVID-19 positive individuals and their close contacts and establishes isolation durations for people testing positive and quarantine durations for their close contacts.
-The Washington Department of Health defines a close contact as any individual within 6 feet of an infected person for 15 or more consecutive minutes.
+The Washington Department of Health defines a close contact as any individual within 6 feet of an infected person for 15 minutes in a 24 hours period.
 If you receive a contact tracing call, please cooperate with contact tracers, provide as much information as possible and adhere to isolation or quarantine recommendations.
 Contact tracers maintain strict confidentially, and only share information you have permitted them to share.
 Limiting contact with people actively shedding virus through contact tracing, isolation and quarantine helps reduce the spread of COVID-19.

 Limiting close contacts to a few friends or family reduces the likelihood you could become infected or might infect others.

 Whitman County’s relatively low population and access to resources supports rapid contact tracing.
 Contact tracers reach individuals testing positive for COVID-19 and their close contacts within 24 hours of receiving laboratory results.
 If you hear of someone in your area testing positive for COVID-19 and you were not contacted, you were not identified as a close contact.

 counties experiencing covid-19 outbreaks and outside Washington state